Terme Taurine: Republican baths

 The republican baths were entered through an atrium with a mosaic floor depicting stars and diamonds.
-This led to the large exedra (semicircular hall) (7) probably for changing and exercise, with the "small exedra" adjacent to it.
+This led to the large exedra (semicircular hall) (7) likely for changing and exercise, with the "small exedra" next to it.
 The oldest room of the baths was the adjacent domed round bath (4) of the 2nd century BC originally fed by hot spring water.
-Under Hadrian the bath was converted into a laconicum or sudatorium (dry heat bath) by supporting a new marble floor on brick columns for heating from below.
+Under Hadrian, the bath was converted into a laconicum or sudatorium (dry heat bath) by supporting a new marble floor on brick columns for heating from below.

 These baths had a large additional suite of rooms which surrounded a peristyle garden (1) with octagonal columns.
-On the west of the peristyle are many rooms paved with mosaic floors for various activities such as social and business meetings and therapeutic treatments.
+On the west of the peristyle are numerous rooms paved with mosaic floors for various activities such as social and business meetings and therapeutic treatments.

-The caldarium was, unusually, divided with two rows of travertine columns resembling a basilica, with a large central hot bath and with three small bathtubs on the sides between the columns.
+The caldarium was divided with two rows of travertine columns resembling a basilica, with a large central hot bath and three small bathtubs on the sides between the columns.
 It was fed by hot water from a sulfurous spring.
 Nozzles allowed excess water from the pool to flow into the bathtubs, thus keeping the water level constant.
-Under Hadrian the columns were replaced and strengthened by embedded half-pillars to support a coffered and vaulted roof.
-Underneath the vault a terrace with pavilion roof (some sort of walkway) was built.
+Under Hadrian, the columns were replaced and strengthened by embedded half-pillars to support a coffered and vaulted roof.
+Underneath the vault, a terrace with pavilion roof (some sort of walkway) was built.
 The room was decorated with beautiful marbles and Ionic capitals.
-At the end of the caldarium is an apse with a rectangular niche, almost completely restored, in which is a marble altar with a dedication in Greek to the Nymphs, put there by Alcibiades, a freedman of Hadrian.
+At the end of the caldarium is an apse with a rectangular niche, almost completely restored, where there is a marble altar with a dedication in Greek to the Nymphs, put there by Alcibiades, a freedman of Hadrian.
 Two shelves at its sides probably supported the small columns of a votive niche holding the simulacrum of some water deities, perhaps the water nymphs, who were believed by the Romans to be the guardian spirits of underground springs.